SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 In the standard navigation, we use hyperlinks.

-And we are using it in **Multi Page Applications** because the standard navigation reloads the page.
+And we are using it in **Multi-Page Applications** because the standard navigation reloads the page.

 [image assetsSrc="JS-Applications-Routing-2.png" /]